-- Physical therapy can also be a good way to deal with tennis elbow.
-Exercises which increase forearm strength and provide support for the tendons at the epicondyle will help reduce strain and inflammation.
-The “Tyler Twist” exercises are a great example of this, as they exercise muscles which don’t typically get a lot of use, providing better support for the elbow and its tendons.
+- Physical therapy for tennis elbow can also be a good option.
+Rehab exercises that increase forearm strength and provide support for the tendons at the epicondyle will help reduce strain and inflammation.
+The “Tyler Twist” exercises are a great example of this, as they exercise muscles that don’t typically get a lot of use, providing better support for the elbow and its tendons.

-- Steroidal injections at the epicondyle can help reduce inflammation, and thus pain, and allow efficient blood flow to resume, promoting the body’s natural healing processes.
-However, some studies show that while there may be short term relief, there may be a negative effect beyond that.
+- Lateral epicondyle injection made of steroidal can help reduce inflammation, and thus pain, and allow efficient blood flow to resume, promoting the body’s natural healing processes.
+However, some studies show that while there may be short-term relief, there may be a negative effect beyond that.
 For that reason, some doctors avoid giving these altogether.

 - Platelet-rich plasma or PRP injections are injections of plasma spun down from the patient’s blood.
 The platelets and the concentration of growth factors are thought to speed up the healing process.